techAzeez/Mbl-Sales-summary/README.md

  The 80/20 rule says 80% of outcomes comes from 20% causes.
  In Marbel marketplace case just about 2.5% of the products brought about 37% of the total revenue.

-*	A larger percentage of Advert campaign budget should be designated for the top 10 products as they are the best selling products.
+*	A larger percentage of campaign budget should be designated for advertising the top 10 products as they are the best selling products.
-*	More products should be explored from the top 10 categories for advert campaign sponsor.
+*	More products should be explored from the top 10 categories for campaign sponsor.
 *	Contents which appeal majorly to the female gender should be written to promote the top 10 products and products under the top 10 categories as they make the bulk of the bestselling products.

 **Marketing recommendations:**